CaptainQuasar/Graph_Loom/README.md

 3. Enter a passphrase when prompted (minimum 4 characters; longer is better)
 4. Confirm the passphrase
 5. The encrypted file downloads
-6. A **passphrase reveal modal** appears immediately — copy the passphrase and share it via a separate channel (Signal, in person, etc.)
+6. A **passphrase reveal modal** appears immediately, copy the passphrase and share it via a separate channel (Signal, in person, etc.)

 ### What the encrypted file contains